Azure/azure-sdk-for-net/sdk/compute/Azure.ResourceManager.Compute/src/autorest.md

       $.required = ["frontendIpConfigurations"];
       $.properties.frontendIPConfigurations = undefined;
     reason: Service returns response with property name as frontendIpConfigurations.
+  # this enforces the body parameter of CloudServices_CreateOrUpdate to be required
   - from: cloudService.json
     where: $.paths
     transform: >
       $["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/cloudServices/{cloudServiceName}"].put.parameters[4]["required"] = true;
+  # this makes the name in VirtualMachineScaleSetExtension to be readonly so that our inheritance chooser could properly make it inherit from Azure.ResourceManager.ResourceData.
+We have some customized code to add the setter for name back (as in constructor)
+  - from: virtualMachineScaleSet.json
+    where: $.definitions.VirtualMachineScaleSetExtension.properties.name
+    transform: $["readOnly"] = true;
+  # fixing a swagger mistake, can be removed after https://github.com/Azure/azure-rest-api-specs/pull/19679 merges
+  - from: gallery.json
+    where: $.definitions.SharingProfile.properties.communityGalleryInfo
+    transform: >
+      $.items = undefined;
+      $["$ref"] = "#/definitions/CommunityGalleryInfo";
 ```